tdoan5/Kubernetes/README.md

 http://storm.cis.fordham.edu/ji/cisc5550/homework.html

-1. Create a Dockerfile for Flask web app
+1. Create a Dockerfile for Flask web app.

 2. Under the directory containing Docker file and all needed files for app, create a docker image: